Please enable JavaScript to ensure auto alt text generation works properly

 On Reddit and elsewhere, feedback from job seekers is split.
 Some find the chatbot experience smooth and easy to navigate.
 Others describe it as repetitive or impersonal, with frustrations around being passed through an automated funnel only to find no real person behind it.

 This highlights a core truth.
 Recruiting automation software works well only when your process is well structured.
-If job postings are outdated or your hiring managers are not aligned, Olivia will still move candidates forward.
+If job postings are outdated or your recruiting leaders are not aligned, Olivia will still move candidates forward.
 But the handoff might fall apart.

 Where Paradox fits in your hiring stack